bchao1/Fun-with-MNIST/README.md

                 nn.Sigmoid()
                 )
 ```
-Some models (eg. autoencoders) are just simple fully-connected layers.
+Some models (eg. autoencoders, vae) are just simple fully-connected layers.
 I did not replicate all settings in the orignal papers since it is more important to capture the overall concept.

 ***
 ***
-### Deep autoencoders
+### **[ Deep autoencoders ]**
 Autoencoders are relatively simple generative models compared to the state-of-the-art GANs.
 The basic idea is to project a high-dimensional vector (eg. an image) to a low-dimensional latent space, and then reconstruct the image based on this latent code representation.
 #### Structure
 ![autoencoder](./img_src/autoencoder.png)